-The Measure C Car Pool program is an incentive program to the County residents to carpool with at least one other person, two days per week.
-The program offers incentives in the form of cash prizes and services from participating vendors.
+The Measure C Carpool program is an incentive program to the County residents to carpool with at least one other person, two days per week.
+The program offers incentives in the form of cash prizes and services from participating vendors and grand prize of a hybrid vehicle.